L13/vscode-projects/README.md

 #### Linux

 * `Open Containing Folder` - Opens the folder or VS Code workspace file in the file manager.

+### Workspace Groups Context Menu

+* `Open All` - Open all workspaces at once in the current and new windows.
+Ignores `l13Projects.openInNewWindow`.
+* `Open All in New Windows` - Open all workspaces at once in new windows.
+Ignores `l13Projects.openInNewWindow`.
+* `Add to Favorites` - Add the workspace group and all its workspaces to favorites.
+* `Assign to Slot` - Assign the workspace group to a slot 1 - 9 to open all with a keyboard shortcut.
+* `Rename` - Rename a workspace group.
+* `Delete` - Delete a workspace group.

 ### Quick Menu for Favorites